ua-snap/snap-drupal/README.md

 ## Initial setup

 We use VDD for the local setup.
-[Follow their tutorial](https://drupal.org/node/2008792), using [the 7.x-1.3 version](http://ftp.drupal.org/files/projects/vdd-7.x-1.3.tar.gz) (or newer) configuration.
+[Follow their tutorial](https://drupal.org/node/2008792), using [the 7.x-1.3 version](http://ftp.drupal.org/files/projects/vdd-7.x-1.3.tar.gz) configuration.
 There's some hiccups to overcome here due to some bugs in the VDD project at this time, though.
 Here's the steps to follow:

  1. Download [the 7.x-1.3 version](http://ftp.drupal.org/files/projects/vdd-7.x-1.3.tar.gz) of the project.
  1. Move the file to wherever you keep other work projects/repositories, then unpack it: ```tar -zxvf vdd-7.x-1.3.tar.gz```